aphiria/docs/framework-comparisons.md

 <h2 id="http-library">HTTP Library</h2>

 PHP's abstractions around HTTP requests and responses are pretty bare bones.
-Most frameworks find it necessary to build out classes and helper to better construct and read from requests and responses.
+Most frameworks find it necessary to build out classes and helpers to better construct and read from requests and responses.

 <h3 id="aphiria-http-library">Aphiria</h3>